sebspion/reqs/draft-ietf-lake-reqs.md

 ### LoRaWAN

+Reflecting deployment reality as of now, we focus on the European regulation as described in ETSI EN 300 220.
 LoRaWAN employs unlicensed radio frequency bands in the 868 MHz ISM band.
-As a case in point, we focus here on deployment in Europe, where this is regulated by ETSI EN 300 220.
-For LoRaWAN the most relevant metric is the Time-on-Air, which determines the back-off times and can be used as an indicator to calculate energy consumption.
-LoRaWAN is legally required to use a duty cycle with values such as 0.1%, 1% and 10% depending on the sub-band that is being used, leading to a payload split into fragments interleaved with back-off times.
+For LoRaWAN the most relevant metric is the Time-on-Air, which determines the period before the next communication can occur and also which can be used as an indicator to calculate energy consumption.
+LoRaWAN is legally required to use a duty cycle with values such as 0.1%, 1% and 10% depending on the sub-band that is being used, leading to a payload split into fragments interleaved with unavailable times.
 For Europe, the duty cycle is 1% (or smaller).
 Although there are exceptions from the use of duty cycle, the use of an AKE for providing end-to-end security on application layer needs to comply with the duty cycle.

 #### Bytes on the wire

 LoRaWAN has a variable MTU depending on the Spreading Factor (SF).
 The higher the spreading factor, the higher distances can be achieved and/or better reception.
-LoRaWAN has a header size of 13 bytes, to which we have to add the maximum recommended payload depending on the SF used.
 If the coverage and distance allows it, with SF7 -- corresponding to higher data rates -- the maximum payload is 222 bytes.
 For a SF12 -- and low data rates -- the maximum payload is 51 bytes.

 The benchmark used here is Data Rates 0-2 corresponding to a packet size of 51 bytes {{LoRaWAN}}.
 The use of larger frame size depend on good radio conditions which are not always present.
 Some libraries/providers only support 51-bytes packet size.